MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ### User experience in the mobile app

-When file sharing is disabled, the following **Insert file** and **Insert picture** buttons are grayed out in the mobile app user interface.
+When file sharing is disabled, the file-sharing buttons are grayed out in the mobile app user interface.

 ![Screenshot of mobile app showing buttons that will be removed through Teams policy.](media/mobile-app-file-sharing-buttons.jpg "Screenshot of mobile app showing buttons that will be removed through Teams policy")